wp-plugins/car-demon/readme.txt

 == Frequently Asked Questions ==

+* How do I view just a basic list of my vehicles?

+First go to your admin area and click settings, then select permalinks.
+Add this as a custom permalink; /%postname%/%post_id% Now click save.
+You should now be able to go to http://my_site/cars-for-sale and see a list of all your vehicles.

-How do I add people to my staff page?
+* How do I add people to my staff page?

 You'll need to add them as users to the website, you can make them subscribers if you'd like.
 On their profile page you'll see a section labeled "Extra Profile Information", add a photo (120x120 suggested), a job title, a location and then click a radio button that matches their duties.
 Click save and you should now see them listed on your staff page.

-How do I route the different forms to different people?
+* How do I route the different forms to different people?

 You do this on the "Contact Settings Page" under "Cars for Sale".

-How do I setup a sales person with an affiliate link?
+* How do I setup a sales person with an affiliate link?

 On each user profile page there is a segment called "Advanced Sales Information", the custom URL can be used by the sales person to customize the site with their information.
 "Under Custom Site Leads" you'll need to put a check next to each type of form they should receive.
 If you have multiple locations you can also decide if they should receive leads for just their location or for all locations.